 International Arbitration Training Course

 The International Arbitration Training Course, offered by Leiden Law School in cooperation with the Permanent Court of Arbitration, focuses on the theory and practice of international arbitration as a distinct field of the law and field of legal practice.
-The fifth edition of the International Arbitration Training Course will take place in The Hague in 2021.

 Besides a general course on the principles and practice of international arbitration, the programme offers several thematic courses on certain aspects of international arbitration, such as recognition and enforcement of arbitral awards and institutional arbitration, as well as area-specific courses.

 This training course offers a unique opportunity to learn from established academics and world-renowned arbitrators.
 You will gain first-hand knowledge on arbitration cases right in the heart of The Hague, the International City of Peace and Justice.
 The course also offers plenty of opportunities to network with fellow students and practitioners from all over the world.
 And last but not least, The Hague is a wonderful place to stay!

 The course is targeted towards practitioners who seek to enlarge their vision or discover a new field of practice, and scholars seeking to gain expertise in the application of concepts and norms within the field of international arbitration.
 Advanced law students, researchers and professionals with a demonstrated interest in the topic are invited to apply.

 To ensure active participation and exchange with teaching staff and fellow participants, a maximum of 40 participants will be admitted to this course.

 Click here for more practical information of this course.